- Radiation Therapist

 Does Radiation Therapist require travelling?

-A radiation therapist requires little to no traveling.
+A career as a radiation therapist requires little to no traveling.
 Since a radiation therapist is required to work in one healthcare area and generally spend 90 per cent of his/her time in the OR suite for cardiac cases, in other cases, they find their responsibilities extending to areas such as the surgical intensive care unit and surgical laboratory.

 Full Time, Part Time, On Call